CRR7735/Dynamic-Gov-Project-Framework/README.md

 # Dynamic-Gov-Project-Framework
-An extendable project management framework that dynamically meets situations and governance.
+An extendable project management framework that dynamically meets project and oversight requirements.